sjburt/fractals/README.md

-# messing-around
+# fractals
 makin fractals

 this is just me screwing around.

 much/all of common/ is from opengl-tutorial.org.
-This is under the WTF liscence so I presume it's OK to do WTF. everything in external/ is from upstream projects and retains the liscensing described therein.
+This is under the WTF licence so I presume it's OK to do WTF.

+Everything in external/ is from upstream projects and retains the liscensing described therein.
 There are no changes.

+read BUILDING.txt to build.  (hint use cmake)